Lenten Programs and Events

 This year, the following days/times are scheduled for you to partake in the sacrament of Reconciliation:

-• Other parishes are planning the following services: Wednesday, March 22 at 7 PM at Our Lady of the Annunciation; and Tuesday, March 28 from 2 PM to 6 PM at St. Mary’s Church.
+• Tuesday, March 5 from 2 PM to 6 PM at St. Mary’s Church.

 Tenebrae Service